FINAL-PROJECT-T-H-K/Social-Network-Project/README.md

-# WEare Social Network Project Repository
+WEAre Social Network Project Repository

-## Table of Contents
+Table of Contents
-1.Overview
+Overview

-2.Testing Strategy
+Testing Strategy

-3.Repository Structure
+Repository Structure and Links

-## Overview
+Overview
-This repository is made for our Final project in Telerik Academy and contains WEAre Social Network project's testing details and reports.
-WEAre social network aims to connect people who can benefit and exchange skills and services with other members with enabling users to create posts, comments, send likes.
+Welcome to the WEAre Social Network project repository, created as part of our final project at Telerik Academy.
+This repository provides comprehensive details and reports on the testing of the WEAre Social Network project.
+Our social network is designed to connect individuals who can mutually benefit by exchanging skills and services.
+Users can create posts, leave comments, and show appreciation through likes.

-## Testing Strategy
+Testing Strategy
-We have used Agile Scrumban methodology and we have worked and organized with sprints.
-You can visit our [01WEareTestPlan folder](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/01WEareTestPlan) for more info.
+We have adopted the Agile Scrumban methodology, organizing our work into sprints.
+For more information about our testing approach and strategies, please visit our 01WEareTestPlan folder.

-## Repository Structure and Shortcut Links
+Repository Structure and Links
+Explore the various sections of our repository for a more detailed view of our project:

+WEAre Test Plan

-1.[WEare Test Plan](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/01WEareTestPlan) - Contains test plan of the project.
+Contains the detailed test plan for the project.
+Team and Test Schedule

-2.[Team And Test Schedule](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/02TeamAndTestSchedule) - Contains team scheduling and test scheduling with dates.
+Provides insights into team scheduling and test scheduling, along with associated dates.
+Jira Templates and Reports

-3.[Jira Templates And Reports](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/03JiraTemplatesAndReports) - Contains the templates that we have used while creating Jira test cases and Jira Test Coverage report & Test Plan report.
+Includes templates used for creating Jira test cases and reports, including the Jira Test Coverage report and Test Plan report.
+Rest API Performance Testing and Reports

-4.[Rest Api Performance Testing And Reports](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/04RestApiTestingPostmanAndNewmanReport) - This folder has the Postman collection&environment together with a bat file to run the collection and generate a Newman htmlextra report.
+This section contains the Postman collection and environment files, as well as a batch file to run the collection and generate a Newman htmlextra report.
+Test Automation Framework (Rest API & UI Testing)

-5.[Test Automation Framework/Rest API/UI Testing](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/TestAutomationFramework) - Folder contains RestAssured tests from API and Selenium UI tests.
-See readme file inside the project for more detailed navigation.
+Inside this folder, you'll find RestAssured tests for API testing and Selenium UI tests.
+Refer to the included readme file for detailed navigation instructions.

-5.[JMeter Performance Testing And Report](https://github.com/FINAL-PROJECT-T-H-K/Social-Network-Project/tree/main/05JMeterPerformanceTestingAndReport) - Contains Performance Testing from Jmeter and instructions.
+JMeter Performance Testing and Report

+Contains performance testing conducted with JMeter and provides associated instructions.
+Feel free to explore each section to gain a comprehensive understanding of our project's testing and development process.
+Your interest and support are greatly appreciated as we continue to refine and enhance the WEAre Social Network project.